What If Your Loops Were Just Faster?

 }

 The compiler sees int16(a)*64 + int16(b) and emits vpmaddubsw.
 It sees the stride-3 byte extraction and emits a vpshufb-based byte-decomposition store.
-Four pattern detectors fire simultaneously on this one function – all from idiomatic Go that any developer can read.
-This is exactly what a compiler is designed for.
+Four pattern detectors fire simultaneously on this one function – all from ordinary Go any developer can read.
 Once you express data parallelism, the compiler can optimize.

 The 30-second explanation

 go for marks a loop for data-parallel execution.
 The compiler vectorizes it: a main body with all lanes active, plus a masked tail for the remainder.
-The developer’s job is to choose loops whose iterations are independent enough to run in parallel, just as go func asks the developer to decide when control-flow parallelism is safe.
+You pick loops whose iterations are independent – same judgment call as go func for control-flow parallelism, just for data.

-lanes.Varying[T] is a value that differs across SIMD lanes.
+lanes.Varying[T] holds a value that differs across SIMD lanes.
 Inside a go for, the loop variable is automatically varying.
-Arithmetic on varying values produces varying results.
-Regular Go variables are uniform – the same across all lanes.
+Arithmetic on varying values stays varying.
+Regular Go variables are uniform – the same on every lane.

-reduce.Add (and reduce.Min, reduce.Max, etc.) collapse a varying value back to a scalar.
+reduce.Add (and reduce.Min, reduce.Max, etc.) collapses varying back to scalar.

 // file: examples/lo/sum/main.go